-To facilitate the cessation of IBORs, where contracts have not been renegotiated or transitioned away from referencing IBORs by the cessation date, ISDA initiated an industry consultation in 2018.
-This was to critique several methodologies proposed for IBOR fallbacks to replace these discontinued IBORs as detailed in ISDA's Interbank Offered Rate (IBOR) Fallbacks for 2006 ISDA Definitions, 2018 [1].
-The fallback methodology was broken down into two components: an adjusted risk-free rate (RFR) and a spread adjustment, while the scope of consultation was limited to a set of IBORs for developed markets.
-Jibar and the South African market was not in scope.
+In 2018, ISDA initiated an industry consultation to critique several methodologies proposed for IBOR fallbacks as detailed in Interbank Offered Rate (IBOR) Fallbacks for 2006 ISDA Definitions (ISDA, 2018) [1].
+The fallback methodology was broken down into an adjusted risk-free rate (RFR) and a spread adjustment.
+Notably, the adjustment to the RFR needed to account for the fact that RFRs are overnight rates, while IBORs are term rates.
+The spread adjustment would account for various premiums included within IBORs such as credit and liquidity premiums, which the RFR would not ordinarily include.